 Yes.
 Most owners say the Victory trigger removes much of the pre- and post-travel and provides a noticeably crisper break.
 It performs best when paired with the lightened trigger spring for about a two-pound pull reduction.

-How difficult is installation for the kit parts?
+How difficult is the installation of the kit parts?

 Do I need the lightened trigger spring?

 It’s highly recommended.
-Combined with the Victory trigger, the lighter spring reduces pull weight, smooths operation, and enhances overall shooting feel.
+Combined with the Victory trigger, the lighter spring reduces pull weight, smooths operation, and improves overall shooting feel.

 Will the Titan magazine release cause accidental mag drops?